fabric8io/fabric8/esb/shared/src/main/resources/readme.txt

 Disclaimer
 --------------------------------------------------------------------
-This is beta software intended for testing and experimentation only.
+THIS IS UNSUPPORTED SOFTWARE
+This is beta software intended for testing and experimentation only and is not supported by a paid FuseSource Subscription.
 It is not intended for production use.
 Please, do not use in a production environment.
 --------------------------------------------------------------------

 Fuse ESB Enterprise